jeho-lee/jeho-lee.github.io/index.md

 ## About Me

 I am a Ph.D. student at Yonsei University, working under the supervision of <u><strong><a href="https://mobed.yonsei.ac.kr/">Prof. Hojung Cha</a></strong></u>.
-I am interested in building efficient on-device vision AI systems for mobile and edge computing platforms, paving the way for next-generation mobile vision AI applications such as augmented reality and autonomous systems.
+I am interested in building real-time, on-device vision AI systems for mobile and edge platforms, paving the way for next-generation vision AI applications such as mobile augmented reality and autonomous systems.
 My core research interests include:

 - **On-Device Vision AI**
-- **Mobile and Edge Computing Systems**
+- **Mobile and Embedded Systems**

-To address the challenges of deploying deep vision models on resource-constrained platforms, I take the following approaches:
+To address the challenges of accelerating deep vision models on resource-constrained platforms, I take the following approaches:

 - **AI-system co-design**: jointly optimizing AI models and system software to meet real-time latency constraints
 - **Heterogeneous computing on mobile SoCs**: leveraging heterogeneous processors (e.g., CPU, GPU, NPU) for efficient ML workload distribution